-Following successful deliveries for the first two Freedom class LCS ships, Scan Pacific NW and Vestdavit have delivered the boat handling systems for the next four Freedom class LCS ships, the USS Milwaukee (LCS-5), USS Detroit (LCS-7), USS Little Rock (LCS-9), and USS Sioux City (LCS-11), all currently under production at Marinette Marine.
-Each LCS ship is equipped with a Vestdavit TW-4150 tow wench and a TDBE-2200 davit.
-The TDBE-2200 is a single point, telescoping, electric, 2.2T SWL davit used for launch and recovery of the ship's MOB boat.
+Following a successful delivery of the boat handling systems on the USS Freedom (LCS-1) Scan Pacific NW and Vestdavit have delivered the boat handing systems for all subsequent Freedom variant LCS ships.
+Systems have been commissioned onboard the USS Fort Worth (LCS-3), USS Milwaukee (LCS-5), USS Detroit (LCS-7), and USS Little Rock (LCS-9) and delivered for the USS Sioux City (LCS-11), USS Wichita (LCS-13), USS Billings (LCS-15), USS Indianapolis (LCS-17), and USS St. Louis (LCS-19).
+Each LCS ship is equipped with a Vestdavit TW-4150 tow winch and a TDBE-2200 rescue boat davit.
+The TDBE-2200 is a single point, telescoping, electric, 2.2T SWL davit used for launch and recovery of the ship's rescue boat.
 This davit is fully SOLAS compliant and has an integrated UPS for deadship operation.